difince/vGHC-OSD-Workshop/README.md

 To prepare for the workshop, follow the [setup guide](./kubeflow/setup.md) to install
 - Kubernetes
 - Kubeflow (standalone pipeline or full stack)
-- Jupyter Notebook (only if using standalone pipeline)
+- Jupyter Notebook (only if using a standalone pipeline)

+See the `dev` branch to get all resources needed for this tutorial!